-Fully as startling as the recent confession of James Conley, an affidavit purporting to have been sworn to by Minola McKnight, the servant girl of the Frank household, was given out to the newspapers yesterday afternoon by Onter Lanford.
-The detectives assert it is the "final straw" in the mass of evidence they boost ~ having accumu-lated. lated a gun with which to kill himself, and that he asked: "Why could I be guilty of murder?"
+Fully as startling as the recent confession of James Conley, an affidavit purporting to have been sworn to by Minola McKnight, the servant girl of the Frank household, was given out to the newspapers yesterday afternoon by Oner Lanford.
+The detectives assert it is the "final straw" in the mass of evidence they boast & having accumu-lated. lated a gun with which to kill himself, and that he asked: "Why could I be guilty of murder?"
 The affidavit further states that

-Attesting to a statement that Frank was nervous and excited on the trag-edy night, the negress swears Mrs. edy night, the negress swears Mrs. Frank told of having to sleep on a rug in the bedroom and of her suspicion that her husband was drunk.
+Attesting to a systement that Frank as nervous and excited on the trag-ly night, the negress swears Mrs. eđy edy hight, the negress swears Mrs. Frank told of having to sleep on a rug in the bedroom and of her suspicion that her husband was drunk.
 The servant girl also declares that Mrs. Frank had stated that Frank asked for 3

-The affidavit further states that Frank arrived home on the crime date about 1:30 o'clock in the afternoon, and, without eating dinner, left within less than ten minutes.
-He returned at 7 o'clock at night, the negress swears.
+The affidavit further states that Frank arrived home on the crime date about 1:30 o'clock in the afternoon, and, without eating dinner, left within less than ten minutes He returned at 7 o'clock at night, the negress swears.
 Also, she declares that her name was attached to the document of her own free will and accord, and that she was not threatened or persuaded in any form.
+Stands Support for Woman.

-Stands Speaker for Womannot threatened or persuaded in any form.
+They will all accord, and that are was not threatened or persuaded in any form.
 Stands Sponsor for Woman.
-She was released from prison on an agreement between her counsel, George Gordon, and Chief Lanford. dordon offered to produce her at the trial, the detective chief declares.
-If she would be given freedom, and would stand sponsor for her presence.
+She was released from prison on an agreement between her counsel, George Gordon, and Chief Lanford.
+Gorge Gordon, and Chief Lanford.
+So the trial, the detective chief declares, if she would be given freedom, and would stand sponsor for her presence.
 As long as she reports daily to police headquarters and shows no inclination to leave, Lanford says, she will not be molested.
-Otherwise, she will not be molested.
-Otherwise, she will be re-turned to prison and held until the courts take up the case.
-Attorney William M. Smith, counsel for James Conley, the negro sweeper, was asked Wednesday afternoon if he had formulated the line of defense to be presented by his ellent in case Con-loy, was accused by Frank's defense of the murder, as is the present outlook.
-He answered: "Conley will need no defense By the time he is accused, if he is, Frank will have been convicted of the crime."
-It was announced from Solicitor Dor-seys office Wednesday that the Pha-gan case will go before the courts however, It is understood that Dor-sey will be ready for the prosecution at the later date, and that unless there are reasons for delay on the part of the defense, the case will proceed expeditiously.
+Otherwise, she will be returned to prison and held until the courts take up the case.
+Attorney William M. Smith, coursel for James Conley, the negro sweeper, was asked Wednesday afternoon if he had formulated the line of defense to be presented by his ellent in case Conley, will need no defense By the time he is accused, if he is, Frank will have been convicted of the crime."
+It was announced from Solicitor Dorsey's office Wednesday that the Phagan case will go before the courts during the week of June 30 instead of the 23d, as has been predicted.
+No definite decision has been reached, however.
+It is understood that Dor-sey will be ready for the prosecution at the later date, and that unless there are reasons for delay on the part of the defense, the case will proceed ex-coditioned. peditiously.